prasxanth/exercism-track-downloader/README.md

 + Exercises must be *unlocked* to be *downloaded*.
 Locked exercises cannot be downloaded.

-+ All data is retrieved directly from website on each run so an internet connection is required.

 ## Installation

 Copy the `target/uberjar/exercism-track-downloader-<version>-standalone.jar` file to somewhere in your `PATH` and give it executable permissions.